-West Liberty University Foundation Announces Permanent Endowment of Bravo Zulu Veterans Scholarship
+West Liberty University Foundation Announces the Establishment of the Megan Dart Endowed Volleyball Scholarship

 The new platform allows individuals with disabilities to enjoy Hilltopper baseball with greater ease and comfort.
 In addition to increasing accessibility, the project serves as a trial site for CONSOL Innovations’ new composite decking product, which is being developed to incorporate coal waste in its formulation — a promising step forward in sustainable materials development.